awsdocs/amazon-eks-user-guide/doc_source/access-entries.md

 ## Setting up access entries<a name="setting-up-access-entries"></a>

 To begin using access entries, you must change the authentication mode of the cluster to either the `API_AND_CONFIG_MAP` or `API` modes\.
 This adds the API for access entries\.

-**Important**
-You can't change the authentication mode to remove the access entry method and you can't add the `ConfigMap` method to a cluster\.
-This means that if you created a cluster with the `API` authentication mode, the mode can't be changed\.
-This is because the other modes remove the access entry method or add the `ConfigMap` method\.
-Additionally, this means that if you upgrade a cluster that you created a cluster with a platform version that is older that the platform versions for access entries, you can change the mode from `CONFIG_MAP` to the other modes but you can't change it back to `CONFIG_MAP`\.

 ------
 #### [ AWS Management Console ]